wmbusmeters/wmbusmeters/README.md

     --separator=<c> change field separator to c
     --shell=<cmdline> invokes cmdline with env variables containing the latest reading --useconfig=<dir> load config files from dir/etc
-    --usestderr write debug/verbose and logging output to stderr --verbose for more information
+    --usestderr write notices/debug/verbose and other logging output to stderr (the default) --usestdoutforlogging write debug/verbose and logging output to stdout --verbose for more information

 As <device> you can use: